 Structured data is information that is included in the HTML markup of a page that aids search engines in better understanding your website.
 Rich snippets, which refer to the additional material that appears beneath the search results, were first introduced in 2009 and are produced by search engines using this data.

+One of the important tips on how to get a Google knowledge panel is the use of structured data.
 Structured data enables search engines to better comprehend the information on your website and deliver the most relevant search results to consumers.
 Google utilizes two types of structured data categories:

 Rich results: Google may display your content in a visually appealing form, such as reviews, recipes, movies, etc., using the structured data markup you supply for your web pages.